Objective

 Review the factors discussed in Lesson 3: Research Problem, such as:

-- Feasibility: Can the project be completed with the resources and time available?
+- Feasibility: Can the project be completed with the resources and time available, and given my skill set?

 - Personal interest: Does the topic genuinely interest you and motivate you?
 Why does this problem interest you?
 How would your interest in this topic help sustain your work or advance your career?